JavaScript is required

-How to Say Excuse Me in Vietnamese (All Contexts Explained)
+How to Say Excuse Me in Vietnamese: Phrases & Culture You Need to Know

 Last updated: April 4, 2026

 You're about to travel to Vietnam, or maybe you're already there trying to squeeze past someone in a crowded market.
-You need to say "excuse me" but you freeze because you don't know how.
+You need to say "excuse me" but you freeze because you haven't learned Vietnamese phrases for "excuse me" yet.
 Here's the thing: Vietnamese doesn't use "excuse me" quite the same way English does, and there are actually several phrases depending on what you're trying to do.
 This guide breaks down exactly when and how to use each one so you sound natural instead of awkward.

 What is excuse me in Vietnamese